WuQingyue/IMTalker/README.md

     --renderer_path "./checkpoints/renderer.ckpt" \
     --crop
 ```

+## 💡 Best Practices

+To obtain the highest quality generation results, we recommend following these guidelines:

+1.  **Input Image Composition**:
+    Please ensure the input image features the person's head as the primary subject.
+Since our model is explicitly trained on facial data, it does not support full-body video generation.
+    * The inference pipeline automatically **crops the input image** to focus on the face by default.
+    * **Note on Resolution**: The model generates video at a fixed resolution of **512×512**.
+Using extremely high-resolution inputs will result in downscaling, so prioritize facial clarity over raw image dimensions.

+2.  **Audio Selection**:
+    Our model was trained primarily on **English datasets**.
+Consequently, we recommend using **English audio** inputs to achieve the best lip-synchronization performance and naturalness.

+3.  **Background Quality**:
+    We strongly recommend using source images with **solid colored** or **blurred (bokeh)** backgrounds.
+Complex or highly detailed backgrounds may lead to visual artifacts or jitter in the generated video.

 ## 📜 Citation
 If you find our work useful for your research, please consider citing: